suaib92/Gif.Hy/README.md

-Let's modify the README to reflect a Next.js application instead of a React app.
-Since Next.js is a React framework with additional features like server-side rendering, routing, and API routes, we'll update the instructions and descriptions accordingly.

-Here’s the updated README file:

----

 # GIF Search Application

 This is a GIF Search application built with **Next.js** that allows users to search for GIFs, view trending GIFs, filter by categories, and manage their favorite GIFs.
 The application uses the Giphy API to fetch and display GIFs.